Website

 Google Scholar Profile

-Dr. Dvir has published research articles in several peer-reviewed journals, including Foreign Policy Analysis, Studies in Conflict and Terrorism, Intelligence and National Security, and Middle East Topics & Arguments (MENA).
-His current research focuses on risk perceptions and policy preferences of policymakers with respect to implementing natural disaster resilience strategies in Texas.
-In other work, he uses a conjoint experiment to study the temporal dimension of foreign policy and identify the drivers of public attitudes on various policy alternatives.
+Dr. Dvir has published research articles in peer-reviewed outlets, including Public Management Review, International Journal of Disaster Risk Reduction, Environmental Hazards, Foreign Policy Analysis, Studies in Conflict and Terrorism, Intelligence and National Security and more.
+His current research focuses on individual risk perceptions and policy preferences related to environmental hazards resilience.
+In particular, he explores questions about health threats and mitigation behavior in the face of natural disasters and pollution hazards.
+In other work, he uses advanced methodological tools like conjoint experiments and machine learning methods to study issues in public views of government performance.
 Dr. Dvir has taught advanced courses on global terrorism and theories of international relations.
-He is currently teaching a graduate-level course on quantitative research methods in public policy and international affairs.
+Currently, he is teaching a graduate-level course on quantitative research methods in public policy.